Qiskit/qiskit-aer/README.md

 for instructions on doing this.

 ## Simulating your first Qiskit circuit with Aer
-Now that you have Aer installed, you can start simulating quantum circuits using primitives.
+Now that you have Aer installed, you can start simulating quantum circuits using primitives and noise models.
 Here is a basic example:

 ```
 $ python